luiscoco/GoogleCloud_Sample13-API-Gemini/README.md

 We have to creaet a Google Cloud free tier account: https://cloud.google.com/free

-## 2. Let's start working with Gemini
+## 2. Let's start working with Gemini inside the Google Cloud Vertex AI Studio

 We log in Google Cloud Console